xbeat/Machine-Learning/README.md

 VIF and regression diagnostics are essential tools in statistical analysis, helping to identify and address multicollinearity and other issues in linear regression models.
 This presentation will explore these concepts using Python, providing practical examples and code snippets to illustrate their application and interpretation.

+## Visualizing Decision Trees in Scikit-learn

+Basic Decision Tree Visualization

+The sklearn.tree.plot\_tree function provides a fundamental way to visualize decision trees by creating a graphical representation of the tree structure, showing decision nodes, leaf nodes, split conditions, and class distributions in a hierarchical layout.

 ## Bias-Variance Tradeoff in Machine Learning Models Using Python

 Bias-Variance Tradeoff in Machine Learning Models